 Art and history

-Geocaches are located next to attractions like the Museum of Wisconsin Art, Old Courthouse Museum and Old Sheriff’s Residence and Jail.
+Geocaches are located next to attractions like the Museum of Wisconsin Art, Tower Heritage Center and Old Sheriff’s Residence and Jail.
 When conditions permit, take time to explore these fascinating attractions.

 Wisconsin’s oldest geocache